TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- Stop the whoosh sound on obstacle hit
+- Apply shake and impact of the damage, always mult cooldown by two

 - Melee combat
 	- melee_fighter component
 		- so that we don't have to hold this state per each melee weapon